rackerlabs/docs-rackspace-federation/doc/gettingstarted/add-rfi-idp.rst

 .. _add-rfi-idp-gs-ug:

 ====================================================
-Add Rackspace Federation at your Identity Provider
+Add Rackspace Federation to your Identity Provider
 ====================================================

 This section provides information about adding  Rackspace Federation to your